Understanding PMOS (PCOS) and Fertility

 • Ovarian drilling: A surgical procedure that can trigger ovulation in some individuals who don’t respond to medication.

-People with PCOS have higher rates of certain pregnancy complications, including gestational diabetes, pregnancy-induced hypertension, and preeclampsia.
-However, with proper monitoring and care, most individuals with PCOS have healthy pregnancies and babies.
+People with PMOS have higher rates of certain pregnancy complications, including gestational diabetes, pregnancy-induced hypertension, and preeclampsia.
+However, with proper monitoring and care, most individuals with PMOS have healthy pregnancies and babies.

 Proactive steps you can take: